fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

 **Parameter inference**

 - First, you can inspect a single model from a single participant using the GUI.
 To do this, in Matlab go to the "pre-computed" directory, and in the GUI load one of Subject 15’s inverted models.
 Then use the drop-down menu in the lower left corner of the “DCM for M/EEG” window to view the results.
 For example, selecting “ERPs (mode)” will plot the observed (dashed lines) and model-predicted (solid lines) responses for all experimental conditions and spatiotemporal modes you have modelled.
-“ERPs (sources)” will plot the activity modelled for each neuronal source, including its different neuronal populations – in case of an ERP neuronal model, the solid lines will represent superficial pyramidal cells which contribute most strongly to the measured signals.
+“ERPs (sources)” will plot the activity modeled for each neuronal source, including its different neuronal populations – in case of an ERP neuronal model, the solid lines will represent superficial pyramidal cells which contribute most strongly to the measured signals.
 Further options include e.g. “Coupling (B)” which will show you posterior estimates of modulatory connectivity parameters (the B matrix), and “trial-specific effects” (see below) which will show you connection strengths for different conditions (here 100% represents the connection strength for the baseline condition).
-Finally, “Response (image)” will show you the model fits across all modelled time points and sensors.
+Finally, “Response (image)” will show you the model fits across all modeled time points and sensors.
 This is the end of our demo.

 {% include image src="/assets/img/workshop/meg-uk-2015/dcm_tutorial/image007.png" width="400" %}